NormanDunbar/AVRBook/src/Platformio.rst

 We can either:

 -   delete the offending line of code in our ``blink.c`` file, or;
--   Wrap the code and define it if it isn't already defined:
+-   Wrap the code in sentinels, and only define it if it isn't already defined:

     ..  code-block:: c